 40 So they took his advice and called the envoys in, scourged them, and ordered them not to teach in the name of Yeshua, and let them go.
 41 They left them, elated that they were considered worthy to be treated with contempt because of His name.
 42 They never stopped teaching and bringing the Good News to the Temple daily and into homes, about our Master Yeshua Messiah.

 [1a,b] There is a play on the two Aramaic words that can mean ‘touch’ that doesn’t come across in Greek, but it works pretty well in English.

+5 This idea was acceptable to everyone.
+So they selected Stephen, a man who was abounding in faith and the kadosh spirit, and Philip, Prochorus, Nicanor, Timon, Parmenas, and Nicolas a proselyte from Antioch.
 6 They had these men stand in front of the envoys, and while praying they laid their hands on them.

 7 The teachings of Aloha continued to spread, and the number of disciples in Jerusalem increased greatly, and many of the Jewish people became obedient to the faith.